kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 #### Develop business logic module

 Business logic module will implement CRUD operations for managing customer entities.
 It will be implemented as an application scoped CDI bean.
-A `beans.xml` file have to be placed in `resources/META-INF` folder in order to enable CDI.
+A `beans.xml` file has to be placed in `resources/META-INF` folder in order to enable CDI.
-A CDI bean with business logic should look something like:
+A CDI bean with business logic should look like this:

 ```java
 @RequestScoped